msevi/TidyTuesdays/README.md

 In this repo I will be documenting *my* contribution.

+Disclaimer: Time spent on TidyTuesdays is limited to 3-5 hrs a week.
+Please exercise caution and your own judgement if using any of the info herein.

 So far I have looked at data about:

 1. Australian fires